In city X, there

 }

 with color c.
-Vertices in one strongly connected component have the
+Vertices that are in the same strongly connected component

 void dfs2(int v, int c)